 Unfortunately, Justin could not continue as editor because of work committments and we thank him for all his hard work .After a worrying few months a new volunteer has stepped forward.
 We welcome Siobhan Moor, a young college student with links to the United Reform Church, as our new editor.
 Siobhan has already produced her first edition of The Messenger and we look forward to working with Siobhan in the future.

 In 2015 Siobhan Moor left the area to study at Preston University and we thank her very much for editing The Messenger for the past 4 years.
-We have been very fortunate as Irene Mulhall has agreed to take over the editorship of the magazine, initially for 6 months and then she will review the situation.
-We wish her well and the September issue, her first, was excellent.
+We have been very fortunate as Irene Mulhall has agreed to take over the editorship of the magazine.
+She took the role on for 6 months and then agreed to continue.
+Irene is doing a wonderful job and the magazine goes from strength to strength.
+Also the printing is now done professionally and the quality of the magazine has improved.
+Do look online for the latest copy.